user

 Pulmonary function tests are of 8 types.

-• Bronchial provocation test: This test is performed specifically to diagnose the problems like asthma and its severity.
+• Bronchial provocation test: This test is performed specifically to diagnose problems like asthma and its severity.
 It checks the airways to determine how narrow they get during an asthma attack.

 • Cardiopulmonary exercise stress test: This is a dual-purpose lung test that evaluates the strength of the lungs as well as the heart.
 It is usually recommended for people with heart diseases or lung’s related issues.